-These delicious Asian style meatballs are perfect as a family dinner or for entertaining.
+These delicious sticky Asian-style meatballs make a great family dinner or can be delicious when entertaining.
 The tender flavoursome meatballs are coated in a sticky Asian sauce, topped with crunchy sesame seeds.
 Paleo, Keto & Whole30 friendly.

 - Turn into a regular family dinner by serving with white or brown rice alongside steamed vegetables such as bok choy, carrots, cauliflower, or broccoli.
 For a Paleo or Whole30 option use cauliflower or broccoli rice instead of plain rice.

 - These meatballs also go well with an Asian-style salad such as my Crunchy Asian Slaw.

 - Top with chopped chili for a bit of spice.

 - To make the meatballs child-friendly leave the spring onion and chopped chili aside and sprinkle on after you have dished them out.